alexanderghose/mongoose-continue/SCHEDULE.md

     <a href="https://flukeout.github.io/">Play: CSS Diner</a>
   </td>
   <td>
+    Review looping over arrays & practice/repeat.<br><br>
     Look ahead at functions, and DOM<br><br>
+    If you're comfortable with loops and functions:<br>
     <a href="https://www.internetingishard.com/html-and-css/forms/">Read: Forms</a>
   </td>
   <td>
+    Practice fundamentals (looping on arrays and functions) using resources like edabit.
+Edabit has fun little gamified <a href="https://edabit.com/challenges">javascript challenges</a><br><br>
+    If you're comfortable with fundamentals, pick and choose a couple of these to read:<br>
     <a href="https://www.internetingishard.com/html-and-css/flexbox/">Read: Flexbox</a></br></br>
     <a href="https://www.internetingishard.com/html-and-css/advanced-positioning/">Read: Advanced Positioning</a></br></br>
     <a href="https://www.internetingishard.com/html-and-css/responsive-design/">Read: Responsive Design</a></br></br>